promethivm-labs/Summa-Generativarum/Corpus/Axioms of Generative Mathematics.md

 ## Introduction

-The **79 Axioms of Generative Mathematics** (also known as the **Conditions for the Possibility of Everything—CFPE**) constitute a unified formal framework defining the necessary and sufficient conditions for coherence, intelligibility, and generative becoming across all possible domains.
+The **79 Axioms of Generative Mathematics** (also known as the **Conditions for the Possibility of Everything—CFPE**) constitute a  formal instantiation of **Transcendental Architectonics**. defining the necessary and sufficient conditions for coherence, intelligibility, and generative becoming across all possible domains.
 These axioms emerge from seven foundational categories, each articulating irreducible principles that collectively ground the **Lambda-Substrate (Λ)**: the universal generative field from which all coherent systems originate.

 This document provides systematic elaboration of each axiom, translating formal mathematical expressions into philosophical and conceptual foundations, demonstrating their necessity through performative contradiction tests, and revealing how they collectively enable the possibility of any coherent world.